bcosca/fatfree/readme.md

 DEBUG can have values ranging from 0 (stack trace suppressed) to 2 (most verbose).

 Don't forget!
-Stack traces may contain paths, file names, database commands, and passwords.
-You might expose your Web site to unnecessary security risks if you fail to set the `DEBUG` global variable properly.
+Stack traces may contain paths, file names, database commands, user names and passwords.
+You might expose your Web site to unnecessary security risks if you fail to set the `DEBUG` global variable to 0 in a production environment.

 ### Configuration Files